bensu/scar/README.md

 	val: "not-an-integer" fails spec: :app.server/port predicate: integer?
 ```

-### 3. Fully qualified names for config vars
+### 3. Fully qualified names for configs

 Because there could be many `:port`s or `:db-url`s.
 (But mostly because `clojure.spec`
 requires it).
-The limitation here is that envars are not namespaced.
-I chose
+Requiring configs to be namespaced makes it harder to deal with envars which
-the following scheme to get around the problem:
+are not naturally namespaced.
+I chose to encode namespaces with the following scheme:

 ```
 APP__SERVER___HTTP_PORT => :app.server/http-port